Change the textile industry

 Back in 2019, three engineers-to-be at the university of Aarhus, Denmark, began discussing possible ways to tackle the pollution of the textile and fashion industry.
 Soon they started experimenting in the lab with remarkable results, and in 2020 Textile Change was founded.

-We are currently establshing a demonstration plant.
+We are currently establshing a test plant.
 This plant is to be followed by the first commercial plant.

 Our mission is the same now as in the very beginning: We are driven by a desire to change the way textiles are produced and recycled.
 A circular future is possible.